project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/113-sarah-mock-on-treating-farms-like-businesses.md

 ---
-title: 113 Sarah Mock on treating farms like businesses
+title: 113 Sarah Mock On Treating Farms Like Businesses
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2021-04-20)